-The Society's credit risk profile continues to remain well within our risk appetite and has proved to be resilient to the impact of the 'Cost of Living' crisis now impacting the UK.
-Overall Loan to Values (LTVs) for the mortgage book remains low and this results in minimal exposure to losses resulting from any future material reduction in house prices and/or increases in loan defaults.
+The Society's credit risk profile continues to remain strong and has proved to be resilient to the continuing impact of the 'Cost of Living' crisis throughout the UK.
+Overall LTV's for the mortgage book remain very low and this results in minimal exposure to losses resulting from any future material reduction in house prices and/or increases in loan defaults.
 However, as a result of the growth in the mortgage loan book during the year the Society has had to increase its provisions by c£0.2m.

-As a result of the above, net operating profit before tax (pre any adjustment for revaluation changes of the Society's owned property) has increased from a small loss of £0.03m in 2021 to a profit of £0.2m in 2022.
+As a result of the above, net operating profit before tax (before any adjustment for revaluations) has increased from a small profit of £0.2m in 2022 to a profit of £1.2m in 2023.